 Alicia’s favorite aspect of A-WOL is the fusion of dance, acrobatics, and aerial that happens in the creative process and on stage.
 She has ten plus years of experience on a large variety of apparatus but her most favorite way to perform on stage is with a partner.
 It’s always friendlier with two!

 Sarah Burk has been performing with A-WOL since 2006 and became a company member in 2008 after playing an active role as company manager.
 Sarah has been involved in A-WOL hair and make-up as well as sewing costumes.
 She has a childhood background of dance and ballet.
 Much of her skills lie in her athleticism and strength from being an avid runner.
-Today she enjoys training for marathons and raising her little boy.
+Today she enjoys training for marathons and raising her son and daughter.

 Margo began her dance training in Centerville, OH where she was a 10-year performing member of the South Dayton Dance Theatre before attending Ohio University on a dance scholarship.
 Locally, she was a 10-year performing and founding member of Polaris Dance Theatre, led by Robert Guitron and has had the pleasure working with other remarkable Portland artists including, Skinner | Kirk Dance Ensemble, Mary Oslund, Bonnie Merrill and Gregg Bielemeier.
 Margo has been a part of A-WOL Dance Collective for a combined 7 years since 2004, starting with the original debut of Art in the Dark.